College of Agricultural, Consumer and Environmental Sciences

 Get up to 100% of tuition covered with the New Mexico Opportunity Scholarship.*

+Horticulture includes a wide variety of topics that relate to fruit, vegetable and ornamental crops.
 The Bachelor of Science in Horticulture consists of 120 credits.
 To earn this degree, you need to complete all University degree requirements, which include General Education requirements, Viewing a Wider World requirements and elective credits with 48 credits in courses numbered 300 or above.

 Take classes in: